thkruz/the-enhanced-scheduling-tool/Demo.md

 - Mapping out the data hierarchy should be part of the wireframes.
   - We did some of this, but once we started encountering some cousin-level components, we realized we needed to either lift state higher and higher, or create a context object
   - This causing some refactoring through the scope of the project but also greatly improved the performance and application logic
+- Part of this was also probably due to not having a POST and GET from the backend, where the source of truth was held in the backend
+  - On the other hand, this opens us up to Progressive Web Designs
+  - Unit Testing Hooks is a nightmare... super nightmare...

+Take Home
+We created a MVP in two weeks, with lots of interacting routes, full testing, and full CI/CD with code scanning.
+We feel solid about this MVP.